Murder of Sylvia Likens: Aftermath

-When questioned at trial as to her motive for turning state's evidence, Stephanie stated: "I'm just here in the hope I can help anybody!"
+When questioned at trial as to her motive for turning state's evidence, Stephanie stated, "I'm just here in the hope I can help anybody!"
 In response, her mother's attorney, William Erbecker replied, "Including yourself?"

 Shortly after their mother's arrest, the Marion County Department of Public Welfare placed Marie, Shirley, and James Baniszewski in the care of separate foster families.
 The surname of all three children was legally changed to Blake in the late 1960s after their father regained their custody.
 Marie later married.
 Marie Shelton died of natural causes on June 8, 2017, at the age of 62.
 Dennis Lee Wright Jr. was later adopted.
 His adoptive mother named him Denny Lee White.
 He died on February 5, 2012, at the age of 47.

 Richard Hobbs, Coy Hubbard, and John Baniszewski Jr. all served less than two years in the Indiana Reformatory before being granted parole on February 27, 1968.

-Richard Hobbs died of lung cancer on January 2, 1972, at the age of 21—less than four years after his release from the Indiana Reformatory.
+Richard Hobbs died of lung cancer on January 2, 1972, at the age of 21 — less than four years after his release from the Indiana Reformatory.
 In the years between his release from the Indiana Reformatory and his death, he is known to have suffered at least one nervous breakdown.

 Following his 1968 release from the Indiana Reformatory, Coy Hubbard remained in Indiana, and never attempted to change his name.
 Throughout his adult life, Hubbard was repeatedly imprisoned for various criminal offenses, on one occasion being charged with the 1977 murders of two young men, although, largely due to the fact that the chief witness to testify at his trial had been a convicted criminal acquaintance of Hubbard who admitted to having been in his company at the time of the murders, he was acquitted of this charge.
 Shortly after the January 2007 premiere of the crime drama film An American Crime, Hubbard was fired from his job.
 He died of a heart attack in Shelbyville, Indiana, on June 23 of that year at the age of 56.

 John Stephan Baniszewski Jr. lived in relative obscurity under the alias John Blake.
 He became a lay minister, frequently hosting counseling sessions for the children of divorced parents.
 Several decades after his release from the Indiana Reformatory, John Baniszewski Jr. issued a statement in which he acknowledged the fact he and his co-defendants should have been sentenced to a more severe term of punishment, adding that young criminals are not beyond rehabilitation and describing how he had become a productive citizen.
 He died of diabetes in the Lancaster General Hospital on May 19, 2005, at the age of 52.
-Prior to his death, he had also occasionally spoken publicly about his past, readily admitting he had enjoyed the attention Likens' murder brought upon him and also claiming to have "only ever hit Sylvia once".
+Prior to his death, he had also occasionally spoken publicly about his past, readily admitting he had enjoyed the attention Likens's murder brought upon him and also claiming to have "only ever hit Sylvia once".